karthik101/30loops-user-docs/30loops-user-docs/manual.rst

 ------------------

 We tried to give you as much freedom as possible in setting up your repository structure.
-To make a succesfull deploy we need to know a few things though.
+To make a successful deploy we need to know a few things though.

 You have to specify the project root.
 This is a relative path from the root of your repository to where the actual project files are residing, eg: your django